jcomp-03/README-generator/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
   # wk9-readme-generator

+  The walkthrough video for this application can be found [here](https://drive.google.com/file/d/1IUkYdbWSf-GmWEKZKUofXn06yDMfTZ0w/view).
   ## Project Description
   This Node.js app facilitates the creation and population of a GitHub repository's README.md file.
 It uses the third-party Node.js module called Inquirer which takes in user information and from that information builds out the README.md file.
 The app uses Inquirer's .prompt() method to stage a series of questions the user has to answer.
 Once the user answers all the prompts, the data object (called userAnswers in the JavaScript code) that is returned is then passed to a function whose responsibility is to build out the README file content.
 This function is aptly called generateMarkdown and is imported into the main file index.js.
 Finally, fs.writeFile is used to write the file (i.e. README.md) to the user's system, using the return from generateMarkdown as its object.
   ## Table of Contents